yannikkellerde/useful-stuff/README.md

-# usefull-stuff
+# Some usefull helper programs
-A collection of usefull little helpers, mainly for my own use
+A collection of usefull little helper scripts, mainly for my own use.
+But if you happen to stumble into this repo, feel free to use any of the programs for yourself.